 Neutrons Canada should be positioned as managing an MRF-scale program within the funding jurisdiction of Innovation, Science and Economic Development Canada (ISED) and its portfolio of agencies (e.g. the CFI).
 As such, it should adopt emerging best practices for the governance and management of MRFs.
 The CNI working group envisions Neutrons Canada to be a university-led entity whose Members are organizations (primarily universities) with an interest in neutron beams.
-Members would elect an independent Board of Directors on the basis of governance competencies, technical knowledge, and the principles of equity, diversity, and inclusion (Figure 13).
+Members would elect an independent Board of Directors on the basis of governance competencies, technical knowledge, and the principles of equity, diversity, and inclusion (Figure 14).
 Members of the Board would not represent interests of neutron sources or host institutions.
 The Board would appoint an Executive Director ("Director") to lead the organization.

 The Director's highly qualified staff would operate the national program, including implementing development projects and facilitating user access to neutron sources in Canada and abroad.
 This program could include the direct operation of domestic facilities (e.g. a neutron beam lab at the McMaster Nuclear Reactor).
 Neutrons Canada would act as a paying customer of the neutron sources and would negotiate terms of engagement with each source, which could include deployment of employees to those facilities to support user access.
-CINS would represent the user community, providing advice to the Director, and could coordinate with Neutrons Canada on strategic planning and funding applications.
-Other advisory committees could extend the expertise of Neutrons Canada as
+CINS would represent the user community, providing advice to the Director and the Board, and could coordinate with Neutrons Canada on strategic planning, funding applications and training opportunities such as summer schools and workshops.
+Other advisory committees could extend the expertise of Neutrons Canada as needed, and could include experts from industry, from other MRFs, and from the international neutron community.

-24 Analysis by Ken Andersen, Head of Neutron Instruments Division, European Spallation Source.
+29 Analysis by Ken Andersen, Head of Neutron Instruments Division, European Spallation Source.
 Oct.
 2016.

-25 According to the review, the CNBC's percentage of beam time delivered to users was "extraordinarily high" and, in the case of industry clients, the CNBC was "matched by no other neutron scattering facility [in the world]" (see footnote 13).

-26 "The current 'volunteerism' model is an enormous burden at all levels."
+30 According to the review, the CNBC's percentage of beam time delivered to users was "extraordinarily high" and, in the case of industry clients, the CNBC was "matched by no other neutron scattering facility" (see footnote 13).
+31 "The current 'volunteerism' model is an enormous burden at all levels."
 Compute Canada: MSI Fund Full Proposal (2011).